ash-project/spark/documentation/how_to/writing-extensions.md

 ## The DSL declaration

 The DSL is declared as a series of `Spark.Dsl.Section`, which can contain `Spark.Dsl.Entity` and further `Spark.Dsl.Section` structs.
-See `Spark.DSl.Section` and `Spark.Dsl.Entity` for more information.
+See `Spark.Dsl.Section` and `Spark.Dsl.Entity` for more information.

 ## Transformers